Cindy leant her weight to push open the heavy glass door that bore the words “Jessica Mulgrave, Solicitor” in gold plate at eye height.

 Jessica rummaged in her bag for her glasses and turned on her iPhone torch so as to read the menu.

-“Today I think you will have the special,” said Pablo.
+“Today I think you will have the special,” said Paulo.
 “It is Tagliolini allo Zafferano con Salsa di Scampi – a saffron tagliolini with Tasmanian scampi tossed in white wine, garlic, butter & parsley.
 It is magnificent.”
-Pablo kissed the tips of his fingers and flung them open like a flower.
+Paulo kissed the tips of his fingers and flung them open like a flower.

 “Why is it that women in charge love being told what to do by a gay guy?” said Jessica.